liangkarl/dotfile/README.md

 ## Introduce ##

-Since, I hate re-type every command while install a new Ubuntu system from zero.
-I tried to write some simple script before, but they are hard to mantain or modify after system update or something else happended.
+  Since I hate re-type every command while installing a new Ubuntu system from zero, I tried to write some simple script before, but they are hard to mantain or modify after system update or something else happended.
 I want to try another way to break such goddamn infinite loop.

 ## Goal ##

+1. Simple scripts to mantain/modify
+2. Less manual operation while installing
-1. Make integrated key-binding while using many programming tools
+3. Make integrated key-binding while using many programming tools
-2. Mainly, key-bindings are vi-like
+4. Main key-bindings are vi-like
-3. Simple scripts to mantain/modify

 ## Include ##